Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Methods

 A multi-scale kernel combines kernels computed at multiple granularities.
 The motivation is that relevant structure may appear at different subsystem sizes: small patches can capture short-range correlations, while larger patches can capture more global similarity.
 By mixing multiple patch granularities, the kernel can reduce reliance on a single highly concentrated global overlap while retaining informative similarities at intermediate scales.

-We specify a collection of scales $\{\mathcal{P}^{(s)}\}_{s=1}^{S}$, where each scale $\mathcal{P}^{(s)}$ is itself a set of patches.
-For each scale, we compute a per-scale kernel by averaging the corresponding patch similarities.
-When a patch contains all qubits, the patch contribution is computed as a fidelity kernel; otherwise it is computed as a Hilbert--Schmidt inner product between patch RDMs.
-The final multi-scale kernel is a convex combination
+We specify a collection of scales $\{\mathcal{P}^{(s)}\}_{s=1}^{S}$, where each scale $\mathcal{P}^{(s)}$ is a collection of patches.
+For each scale, we compute the scale-wise kernel $k^{(s)}$ by averaging the corresponding patch similarities.
+The final multi-scale kernel is the convex combination defined in Eq.~\eqref{eq:multiscale_kernel}.

-where the weights $\{\alpha_s\}$ are renormalized to sum to one.
-Unless specified otherwise, we use uniform scale weights (i.e., $\alpha_s=1/S$); in particular, for the default two-scale construction we use $\alpha_1=\alpha_2=1/2$.
-When scales are not specified, we use a default two-scale construction consisting of (i) disjoint adjacent pairs and (ii) the full system.
+Before constructing this combination, the nonnegative scale weights $\{\alpha_s\}$ are renormalized to sum to one.
+Unless specified otherwise, we use uniform weights, $\alpha_s=1/S$; in particular, the default two-scale construction uses $\alpha_1=\alpha_2=1/2$.
+When scales are not specified, the default construction consists of (i) disjoint adjacent pairs and (ii) the full system.

 In our implementation, we compute one kernel per scale by averaging patch contributions, then combine the per-scale kernels with nonnegative weights that are renormalized to sum to one.
 For patches smaller than the full system we use the Hilbert--Schmidt inner product between patch reduced density matrices, while for the full-system patch we use the state fidelity.
 Finally, unless otherwise specified, we normalize the resulting multi-scale Gram matrix to have unit diagonal and enforce exact symmetry.
 For completeness, Algorithm~\ref{alg:multiscale_kernel} in Appendix~\ref{app:multiscale_kernel_algo} summarizes the end-to-end procedure we use to construct the multi-scale kernel.